Steve Tugend

 Government Affairs

-Tugend has over 25 years of experience in legal, legislative and political matters.
-He counsels clients on complex transportation projects, advising TIDs, local governments and private sector partners on project-related issues.
-He serves as the face of the relationship at the state and federal levels for numerous TIDs and has helped local officials in multiple congressional districts within the same corridor build the necessary coalitions to support public policy projects.
+With over 35 years of experience in legal, legislative, and political matters, Steve counsels clients on complex transportation projects, advising TIDs, local governments, and private sector partners on project-related issues.
+He serves as the face of the relationship at the state and federal levels for numerous TIDs and helps local officials in multiple congressional districts within the same corridor build the necessary coalitions to support public policy projects.

-Tugend has led efforts for local governments and statewide associations seeking funding, successfully amending the state operating budget to divert federal funds for clients’ activities.
-He also served as a part of a campaign team that secured voter approval for a transit tax levy.
+Steve has led numerous efforts for local governments and statewide associations seeking funding, including successfully amending the state operating budget to divert federal funds for clients’ activities and serving as a part of a campaign team that secured voter approval for a transit tax levy.
+He also successfully led a complex legislative effort to move a client state regulator from one department of state government to another, which was no easy feat.

-Tugend has advocated for businesses even before joining Kegler Brown.
-He previously served for six years as vice president of government relations for the Columbus Chamber, where he was the voice of the business community in public policy matters.
-He continues to break down barriers to doing business with government and stop legislation that would make the state a less friendly place to do business.
-He was the architect of a strategy to win a pending lawsuit through an intervening change to the law at issue.
-He has also lobbied to preserve a restaurant chain’s sweepstakes promotion.
+Prior to joining Kegler Brown, Steve was already a passionate advocate for Ohio’s businesses, serving for six years as Vice President of Government Relations for the Columbus Chamber, where he was the voice of the business community in public policy matters.
+He continues to break down barriers to doing business with the government and stop legislation that would make the state a less friendly place for businesses.

-On the political front, Tugend is no novice.
-He managed a candidate’s statewide race, founded a corporate political action committee and has afforded political advice to a wide variety of candidates.
-He has also served on the transition team for a member of Congress.
+On the political front, Steve’s experience includes advising a wide variety of political candidates, managing a candidate’s statewide race, founding a corporate political action committee, and serving on the transition team for a member of Congress.

-Steve’s insights are in demand by a number of statewide organizations.
-He collaborates with other corporate leaders to advocate for a business-friendly environment in Ohio, serving as the chair of the Ohio Chamber of Commerce Political Action Committee.
-Additionally, because of his passion to build wealth among Ohio’s Black families through market-based solutions, Tugend chairs the Corporate Roundtable of the Ohio Legislative Black Caucus Foundation.
+Steve’s insights are highly sought after by statewide organizations.
+To that end, he collaborates with corporate leaders to advocate for a business-friendly environment in Ohio, serving as the chair of the Ohio Chamber of Commerce Political Action Committee, and, because of his passion for helping Ohio’s Black families build wealth through market-based solutions, Tugend chairs the Corporate Roundtable of the Ohio Legislative Black Caucus Foundation.

-Steve is currently working to strengthen the government affairs capacity of the SCG Legal international network of law firms by serving on the organization's board, as well as chairing its Government Affairs Task Force.
+Steve is working to strengthen the government affairs capacity of the SCG Legal international network of law firms by serving on the organization's board and chairing its Government Affairs Task Force.

 • The Ohio State University Moritz College of Law (J.D., 1991)